Sunday, June 22, 2014

 A picture of Iain Brown from the PBS Frontline Children of the Night Episode

-Iain Brown went to Venezuela with his parents because his father worked for an oil company.
-Iain and his older brother had a great time there.
+Iain Brown went to Venezuela with his parents because his father worked for an American Oil Company.
+Iain and his older brother Kevin had a great time there.
 It was especially nice because Iain and his brother were best friends.
-While hiking in the mountains, the boys were horsing around.
-Suddenly his brother slipped and fell down the mountain.
-The fall killed him.
-Iain blamed himself and never forgave himself.
+His younger brother was too young to participate in their adventures and shenanigans.
+All three boys were adopted, but their family was happy and especially close.
+The boys were horsing around, riding their skateboards down a steep hill next to their school.
+Suddenly his brother Kevin gained too much speed and slammed into a steel link fence, face first, at the bottom of the hill.
+The force of the collision drove his nose bones into his brain, killing him instantly.
+Iain blamed himself for the accident and never forgave himself.

-When they returned home to Walnut Creek, California, Iain was a lost soul, eventually he ran away to San Francisco and took a joy ride on someone's sailboat.
-Eventually, he became a street kid.
+Iain was a lost soul, eventually, he ran away to San Francisco and took a joy ride on someone's sailboat.
+Shortly thereafter, he became a street kid.

-PBS's Frontline did a story about street kids and focused on Iain's Story in 1988.
+PBS's Frontline presented on February 14, 1989 did a story about street kids and focused on Iain's Story in 1988.
 He had become the leader of the pack of street kids in San Francisco.
 They only had each other and became a family.
 Iain would go with them to the hospital when they were sick.
 He would make sure that they ate at least some healthy food.
 He was the heart and soul of his group.
 After the PBS Special, Iain became famous, which drew far too much attention.
 He preferred peace and quiet and to do his good works unnoticed by any outsiders.
 Iain chose to return home, but he seemed as lonely and lost as ever.
 He still wasn't happy, he just didn't fit in anywhere.
+He succeeded for a while, making friends and even getting a girlfriend.
+But, then, someone found out about his life on the streets and spread the word.
+Kids at school found out that he was a street kid and had "sold himself" to survive.
+They called him a faggot to his face and behind his back.
+It was devastating to him and his last hope for a normal life seemed to evaporate in front of his eyes.

 I am looking for a copy of the PBS FRONTLINE episode about Iain.
 I saw in 1988 and will never forget it.
 If anyone can share that episode with me, will be very much appreciated. bkohatl@hotmail.com